Portuguese food has to be some of the most underrated in Europe.

 Another food that is big in Portugal as well as Spain and South America too would be Morcela.
 This is a pork-based sausage which is entrenched with pig’s blood to give it the characteristic dark colour.
 Please don’t let the contents put you off.
 It is such a delicacy and has a rich flavour which unlike anything else.

 It has a high fat content (so surprise, surprise it isn’t exactly good for you) but it gives it a soft texture which melts in the mouth.
 Typically it is best served grilled, but can also be served in stews and rice dishes.
-They have it on skewers over at Fazenda– which is a fantastic experience all round when they slice it off directly at your table.

-I also enjoy ordering Morcela at Lunya alongside a few other of their delicious tapas.
+I enjoy ordering Morcela at Lunya alongside a few other of their delicious tapas.
 They serve theirs rolled in cornflakes and deep fried with an orange and honey syrup and pomegranate molasses which is as good as it sounds.

 If you have ever had a holiday in the Algarve you will know how great the fish is in Portugal.
 Looking at the cuisine as a whole, seafood has to be the stand-out star, and for a bloody good reason.
 I always think about the delicious grilled sardines I ate as a kid- but I couldn’t find anywhere here that did them (apart from as an occasional visitor to the specials board at Fin Fish Bar over at Mackie Mayor).